Knoblauchpilze/pge-app/README.md

 For some applications, it might be undesirable to have panning and zooming enabled (for example a sudoku app).
 The `AppDesc` structure allows to configure this through the `fixedFrame` boolean which prevents any panning and zooming to be considered.
 The application will be blocked on the tiles defined in the main viewport provided when creating the application.

+### Limiting the framerate

+By default the application will try to run as fast as possible.
+In case of a very simple rendering process, this can lead to reach framerates of over 200 FPS.
+This is rarely useful.

+The [AppDesc](src/lib/app/AppDesc.hh) provides a way to limit the framerate with the `maxFps` attribute: if it is set, the app will throttle the rendering process to not go over the defined limit.
+In case the rendering process is becoming too slow to maintain the pace no throttling will happen.

+Note that the main thread will then periodically halt to not go over the limit framerate.
+This means that if another process should be continuously executed, it's better to have a dedicated thread for it.

 ### Logging

 By default the app comes with a logger allowing to print some messages in the console executing the program.
 Most of the objects provided in the app are also integrating a logger which makes it possible to debug the processes easily.